agabrown/milkyway-disk-proper-motions/img/README.md

-## Images generated with the python code
+## Images used in the animation.

-The images are not stored on Github.
+The images that can be generated with the Python code are not stored here, except for the ones used in the animation.